Frequency and impact of longer-term symptoms following COVID-19 in Canadian adults Published: ()

 Among adults with longer-term symptoms who were employed or attending school, approximately three-quarters (74.1%) missed some work or school due to their symptoms.
 On average, they missed 20 days.

-The new results presented here are consistent with results from other surveys and international evidence.
+These results are consistent with those from other surveys and international evidence.

 Other initiatives about longer-term symptoms